sqlhabit/sql-mdn-docs/README.md

 Finally, let's simply build the best SQL documentation in the world a-la [MDN Web Docs for JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript).

-[TOC]
+## How it works

-## Project structure
+This repo is basically a content database for the [SQL MDN Docs website](https://www.sqlhabit.com/mdn).

-The main entry point is the [pages folder](https://github.com/sqlhabit/sql-mdn-docs/tree/main/pages) – it contains Markdown files for all pages shown on https://www.sqlhabit.com/mdn.
+The main entry point is the [pages folder](https://github.com/sqlhabit/sql-mdn-docs/tree/main/pages).
+Behind the scenes, SQL Habit website pull all published Markdown pages from this folder and converts them to HTML pages shown at https://www.sqlhabit.com/mdn.

-A page file consists of 2 parts: [YAML](https://en.wikipedia.org/wiki/YAML) config on top of the page
+A page file consists of 2 parts: [YAML](https://en.wikipedia.org/wiki/YAML) config on top of the file

 ```
 ---